Is my Forklift or Order Picker Licence Still Legal?

 If we trained you…

 Under Workplace Health and Safety Legislation, we have regulations to follow which means we have a responsibility to make sure that you are still current and competent on a machine.
 If we trained and assessed you, then we will obviously know what was covered in our own order picker and forklift course.
 Therefore, if you only missed the deadline by 1 to 6 months, it maybe possible for you to just resit the theory, the calculation exam and the practical skills test and be issued with new paperwork to get your new forklift licence in QLD.

 If you missed your deadline by over 6 months, or if you feel that you struggled with your course and you need a refresher session on either the theory or the practical forklift drivers training, we can arrange for you to spend a day with us — effectively a 1-day RPL (Recognition of Prior Learning) course.

 If you missed your deadline by over 12 months, then you will be required to re-enrol on a full forklift training course with a view to early assessment.

 If we did not train you …

 The assessment-only option would not be open to you if your original order picker or forklift training course was not undertaken with us, as we can’t be 100% sure everything that needed to be covered was covered.
 Given that this is high risk work and the “detail” is important, we would have to start at a minimum of a 1-day gap training course or a full training course with a view to an early assessment, depending on how much time has elapsed since you missed the deadline for the forklift licence application and what you have been doing on the machine since that time.

-You will need to complete a Recognised Prior Learning Application form before we can enrol you in an order picker or forklift drivers training course.
+You will need to complete a booking form and email it back to us, so we can evaluate your previous experience and we can enrol you in an order picker or forklift drivers training course.
 A letter of support from an employer is a valuable tool in these instances but not essential.
 Please contact us for more information.